 * Yellen to speak on Friday, no new policy view expected

-* Oil slips as U.S. refineries shut ahead of Harvey
+* Oil slips 1.75 pct as dollar gains ahead of Jackson Hole

-Aug 24 (Reuters) - U.S. stocks dipped on Thursday as political uncertainty in Washington kept investors cautious ahead of comments on monetary policy from central bankers gathered for their annual meeting in Jackson Hole, Wyoming.
+Aug 24 (Reuters) - U.S. stocks were mostly lower in early afternoon trading on Thursday, with investors cautious as they await comments on monetary policy from central bankers gathered for their annual meet in Jackson Hole, Wyoming.

-Speeches by Federal Reserve Chair Janet Yellen and European Central Bank President Mario Draghi on Friday will be scrutinized for hints on the path of monetary policy, but neither of them is expected to give fresh guidance.
+Speeches from Federal Reserve Chair Janet Yellen and European Central Bank President Mario Draghi on Friday will be scrutinized for hints on the path of monetary policy, but neither of them are expected to give fresh guidance.

-The focus on central bankers' views will be a departure from the past two weeks, when the stock market was roiled by concerns over geopolitics, mayhem in Washington, and President Donald Trump's controversial comments.
+The central bankers' views will be a change from the past two weeks, when the stock market was roiled by concerns over geopolitics, mayhem in Washington, and President Donald Trump's controversial comments.

-Signet Jewelers surged 16.7 percent after the company issued results and said it would buy an online jeweler.
+Signet Jewelers surged about 20 percent after the company issued its results and said it would buy an online jeweler.